 Auditions are open to students in grades 9-12.

-Since the ECKMEA High School Choir, State HS Choirs, ECKMEA Middle Level and
+Since the ECKMEA High School Choir, State HS Choirs, and ECKMEA Middle Level Choirs

 decide which of these opportunities is best for his/her 9th graders as individuals.
 If a 9th grade

 student is registered to audition for the ECKMEA High School Choir, that student is NOT

 eligible to be submitted for the ECKMEA Middle Level Choir.
 See Middle Level Choir Policies for